Yaber Is Launching The Latest Innovative Entertainment Projectors At CES

-SHENZHEN, China, Jan.
-3, 2024 /PRNewswire/ -- Yaber is a leading brand of home entertainment projectors with a global presence, with the vision of bringing cinema-quality entertainment to the world.
+(MENAFN- PR Newswire) SHENZHEN, China, Jan.
+4, 2024 /PRNewswire/ -- Yaber is a leading brand of home entertainment projectors with a global presence, with the vision of bringing cinema-quality entertainment to the world.
 At Pepcom and CES, Yaber will unveil its latest innovations that will make differences to the home entertainment industry:

 K300: Innovative Ultra Short Throw Laser Projector.